NicosNicolaou16/ImagePickerAndroid/README.md

             enabledBase64ValueForMultipleImages = true, // optional, by default is false - private
             enabledBase64ValueForSingleImage = true, // optional, by default is false - private
             enabledBase64ValueForCameraImage = true, // optional, by default is false - private
-            enabledBase64ValueForSingleVideo = true, // optional, by default is false - private
             imagePickerInterface = this // call back interface )
         //...other image picker initialization method(s)